 If you have a partner and body weight and distribution varies hugely between you, this needs to be factored into the mattress choice.
 A good mattress will not sag in the middle (both lengthways and widthways) and will provide each person the level of comfort required to assist in providing a surface to allow for a good night’s sleep.
 There are mattresses available that will accommodate different weights, heights and body shapes in partners.

-Materials Natural fibres allow the mattress to ‘breathe’ and air circulation, which prevents the mattress from retaining moisture and heat, helping to regulate your body temperature while you sleep Also look for fibres/materials that have anti-microbial properties.
+Materials Natural fibres allow the mattress to ‘breathe’ and air circulation, which prevents moisture and heat being retained, helping to regulate your body temperature while you sleep.
+Also look for fibres/materials that have anti-microbial properties.

 Firmness and pressure distribution

-When testing a mattress for firmness, pay attention to the posture your body adopts when relaxed.
+When testing for firmness, pay attention to the posture your body adopts when relaxed.

 When lying on your back (supine lying) additional support at the lumbar spine will reduce pressure on your spine.